My shopping cart

 When your beard is on the shorter side, the basics are all you need.
 Wash, condition, brush, done.
 When it starts getting full and, dare we say, EPIC, it needs a little extra love and care to look like the majestic beast it is inside.

 The further you get into the adventure that is growing a beard, the easier the trimming maintenance gets.
 It is also around this time that you have to step up the daily grooming maintenance.
 Long hair or long beard, the more length hair strands get, the more damage they take from daily wear and tear, and the more care they require.

-This is the routine Tyler uses to keep his beard full, healthy, well groomed and worthy of being likened to wearing a puppy on on his face by the kiddo.
+This is the routine The Beardsmith uses to keep his beard full, healthy, well-groomed and worthy of the moniker Beardsmith.

 This is the part of beard grooming where we tend to get some pushback from dudes.